- 1 Appearance

 Culture & customs

 Dothraki live in hordes called khalasars.
 Their chieftains are called khals, while the wife of a khal is known as a khaleesi.
 Both have their personal guard; A khal is guarded and accompanied in his daily routine by his kos, also called bloodriders.
 These men fulfill the roles of guards, brothers, shadows, and friends to the khal in ways that run deeper than the oath of the Kingsguard to the king on the Iron Throne.
 Ancient traditions proclaim that when a khal dies, his bloodriders die with him.
 Should the khal die in battle, the bloodriders live only long enough to avenge him and then die shortly after.
 The khal and his bloodriders commonly refer to each other as "blood of my blood".
 Each Ko has his own khas.
 The khaleesi is guarded by the young men in her own khas.
 A khal’s heir is named the khalakka.
-Another important position is that of the jaqqa rhan, the mercy men, who move among the corpses in battle fields, cutting off the heads of the death and dying.
+Another important position is that of the jaqqa rhan, the mercy men, who move among the corpses in battlefields, cutting off the heads of the dead and dying.
 When the khalasar is on the move, scouts range ahead while outriders guard the flanks.

 The Dothraki consider riding a horse as a basic marker of social status.
 A khal who cannot ride cannot rule.
 Custom decrees that the khaleesi must ride a mount worthy of her place by the side of the khal.
 Pregnant women are expected to ride on horseback almost up to the moment of birth.
 Doing anything else might be considered weak.
 Some women giving birth ride on a cart.
 A cart is of less prestige, and is further meant for eunuchs, cripples, the very young, and the very old.
 A man who does not ride is considered the lowest of the low.
 He is not even seen as a man, and considered to be without honor or pride.